operant/Robot-Functions/README.md

 Notice the pattern?
 To produce the inverses of the payload bytes, just flip the bits and then use those to calculate the respective hexadecimal representation.

 Once you have your packets constructed, you need to ensure that the Arduino is properly set up as a slave device with a non-conflicting address (you only need to worry about this if you are using multiple slave devices over the same I2C lines).
 The Wire library expects the address that is passed in to be a numerical value instead of a hexadecimal value which is more commonly used.
 Simply choose a hexadecimal address and find the corresponding numerical address (convert to ASCII characters).
-Then use this for the i2cAddress variable.
+Then use this in the Com.start function.

 ## Contributing